ScottSyms/RustAISe/README.md

 ```
 the _FLOW LIMIT_ parameter allows you to limit the the data held in the message channels.
 In some memory constrained systems, capping in-flight messages prevents out of memory issues.
 The _PARSE THREADS_ and _MULTILINE THREADS_ are optional parameters that provide control over the number of threads created for the single and multiple line parsing threads.

 ### Speed results
 Rust lives up to its advertising as a _blazingly_ fast language.

-All results are from running Macbook 2.3 GHz 8-Core Intel Core i9 with 32Gb of memory.
+All results are from obtained from a Macbook 2.3 GHz 8-Core Intel i9 with 32Gb of memory.
 In the timings table below, the row indicates the size of the input file.
 The first column shows the processing time required and the final column forecasts how much data could be processed in a day at the sample rate.

 | Sample size|timing| forecasted volume per day|
 |------------|------:|-----------------:|